Sondayon vs. P.J. Lhuillier, Inc.

 Provisions

-- Article 1159, Civil Code — Provides that obligations arising from contracts have the force of law between the contracting parties.
-Cited by the RTC and CA to enforce paragraph 13 of the pawn ticket, and acknowledged by the SC in limiting liability to the appraised value.
+- Article 1159, New Civil Code — Obligations arising from contracts have the force of law between the parties; basis for enforcing the liability limitation in the pawn ticket.